Aider-AI/aider/docs/benchmarks.md

 Each edit is a fenced code block that specifies the filename and a chunk of ORIGINAL and UPDATED code.
 GPT provides some original lines from the file and then a new updated set of lines.

-While GPT-3.5 is sometimes able to generate this `diff` edit format, it often uses it in a pathological way.
-It puts the *entire* original source file in the ORIGINAL block and the entire updated file in the UPDATED block.
-This is strictly worse than just using the `whole` edit format, since GPT is sending 2 full copies of the file.

 ````
 Here are the changes you requested to demo.py: